chillinflute/ChrisxSam-Planner/CritMus Essay draft.md

 *Since this is only 1500 words, it is important for the essay to be precise, concise, and especially well organised.*

 ## intro
 Much of the world remains to be investigated ethnomusicologically: %%why%%.
 One culture that has yet to see extensive research or thorough examination of its musical traditions is Malta.
 Malta provides an interesting, relatively untapped example: the intersectionality of different cultures that Malta consists of due to its geographical location and history of rulers means that its folk music draws from and develops on other varied traditions.
-These different influences have come to create a "sonic signature" of Malta through the hybridisation of various other folk styles.
-Often referred to in the European world as the "gateway to Africa", Malta has historically been considered strategically placed for as both a trade and military outpost.
-Due to its being on the edge of several broader cultural communities (Western Europe, Eastern Europe, Middle East, North Africa), this has lead to a status of intersecting cultural spheres, thus affecting the traditions developed there.
+These different influences have come to create a "sonic signature" of Malta.
+Often referred to in the European world as the "gateway to Africa" [citation needed], Malta has historically been considered strategically placed for as both a trade and military outpost.
+Due to its being on the edge of several broader cultural communities (Western Europe, Eastern Europe, Middle East, North Africa), this has lead to a status of intersecting cultural spheres, thus leading to the hybridisation of many styles.

-In proving this thesis, a concentration on how cultural and national identity is cultivated through the means of music will be required. [some bullshit]
+In proving this thesis, a concentration on how cultural and national identity is cultivated through the means of music will be required.
+I will examine this through examination of local attitudes to cultural music in Malta, and a discussion of the ways in which the broader politics and individual agency have contributed to this sonic signature.

 - Previous rule of lots of different countries/organisations — The Byzantines, Knights of St John %%not a country%%, the French, the English — yet influences seem to draw predominantly from Arabic & North African musical traditions ([[@chircopOralTraditionHistorical1993|Chircop, 1993]])